Japanese Intermediate - WOLA5590

-This module is for students who can communicate in Japanese comfortably on familiar topics encountered in everyday life and read and write Japanese including around 200 Kanji.
-The curriculum will focus on communication in a real life of university student studying in Japan, by using complex expressions in an appropriate style of speaking.
-Various styles of readings are given such as formal letter, article and website providing factual information.
+The curriculum will focus on real-life communication as a university student studying in Japan, by using complex expressions in an appropriate style of speaking.
+This includes how to make formal requests, ask various permissions, and explain factual information of cities and towns.
+Students also read and listen to news articles to understand relatively familiar topics in newspapers.
+Various styles of readings are given such as formal letter, article and website providing factual information, for example, restaurant guide.
 Discussions take place in the class on the topic areas covered in the module.

 Method of assessment